 \section{Introduction}

-The adoption of data-driven decision-making systems has skyrocketed across the board in the last two decades due to their ease of deployment and proficiency in learning patterns from enormous amounts of historical data to make decisions, reducing human effort while increasing efficiency.
-As the fairness in artificial intelligence (fair-AI) literature \cite{mehrabi2021survey, pessach2022review} has noted, however, such decision-making systems can also replicate undesirable trends in historical data, leading to undesirable patterns such as historic racial or gender discrimination being perpetuated further, or worse--possibly even being amplified.
+The adoption of data-driven decision-making to learn patterns from enormous amounts of historical data has surged in the last decade in socially impactful domains such as finance, housing, and public services, reducing human effort while increasing efficiency.
+However, as the fairness in AI (fair-AI) literature notes \cite{mehrabi2021survey, pessach2022review}, such systems can replicate--or even amplify--undesirable patterns in historical data, such as racial bias, in ways that systematically disadvantage marginalized groups.

-This observation has led to extensive research on developing fairer AI systems, which has centered on protecting against discrimination with respect to personal characteristics or traits protected by anti-discrimination law, commonly referred to in the literature as (legally) protected characteristics, traits, or attributes.
-For example, the Fair Housing Act of 1968 in the U.S. protects against discrimination based on race, religion, sex, disability, national origin, and familial status in the housing domain \cite{mehrabi2021survey, lee2021algorithmic}.
-There is similar legislation in the U.S. and other parts of the world (e.g., E.U.) protecting against discrimination on the basis of legally protected characteristics in multiple domains, particularly employment, credit, and housing \cite{xiang2019legal}.
-However, this singular focus in the computer science community on legally protected characteristics ignores the possibility that other, seemingly neutral characteristics may be correlated to them.
+This observation has led to research on developing fairer AI systems, centered on protecting against discrimination with respect to personal characteristics or traits protected by anti-discrimination law, commonly referred to in the literature as \textit{(legally) protected characteristics or attributes}.
+However, even when this legislation is adhered to, discriminatory effects may persist because legally protected attributes can have proxies in the form of non-protected characteristics that are statistically or structurally entangled with them -- such as location.
+Extensive research in public policy, economic development, and sociology has documented the extensive discrimination in the form of spatial discrimination that still adversely affects society today.
 For example, research has documented discrimination against racial minorities in the mortgage industry \cite{pager2008sociology,ross2008mortgage,massey2016riding}, despite the Equal Credit Opportunity Act prohibiting creditors from discriminating against applicants on the basis of race \cite{mehrabi2021survey}.
-This discrimination likely occurs not due to an intent to discriminate but due to the presence of the extensive correlation of race with zip codes in the United States due to prejudiced practices such as redlining prevalent in the past \cite{schill1994spatial,woods2012federal}.
+This is likely driven by the presence of extensive correlation of race with zip codes in the U.S. due to prejudiced practices such as redlining\footnote{Redlining is the discriminatory practice of systematically denying mortgages, insurance, and other financial services to residents of specific neighborhoods based on their race or ethnicity\cite{woods2012federal, rothstein2017color}.} prevalent in the past \cite{schill1994spatial,woods2012federal} rather than overt prejudice.